-If the Office determines that the relevant requirements have not been met, the registration specialist may refuse to register the claim, and if appropriate, may instruct the applicant to prepare a separate application, filing fee, and deposit for each work and submit them for registration on an individual basis.
+If the Office determines that the relevant requirements have not been met, the registration specialist will refuse to register the claim, and if appropriate, may instruct the applicant to prepare a separate application, filing fee, and deposit for each work and submit them for registration on an individual basis.
 37 C.F.R. § 202.4(1).
-Alternatively, the specialist may communicate with the applicant at his or her discretion, if the specialist determines that the problem(s) with the claim can easily be addressed through correspondence.

 Likewise, the Office may cancel a group registration if it subsequently determines that the applicant failed to comply with the relevant requirements for these options.
-37 C.F.R. $\S\S 201.7(c)(4)(xi)$, 202.4(m).
+37 C.F.R. §§ 201.7(c) (4)(xi), 202.4(m).
 The practices and procedures for cancelling a registration are discussed in Chapter 1800, Section 1807.